Interstate 70: Pennsylvania

 I-70 was initially envisioned to go through Downtown Pittsburgh but now goes south of it.
 Its originally planned route was later incorporated into I-376, as well as parts of I-76 and I-79.
 I-70 also overlaps I-79 near the Pittsburgh suburb of Washington for 3 mi.

 The 38 mi of I-70 between Washington and New Stanton is a substandard section of the highway.
 This section of I-70 used to be Pennsylvania Route 71 (PA 71).
 It is characterized by sharp curves, limited sight distance, narrow shoulders, and lack of merge lanes at interchanges.
 Traffic on cloverleaf ramps must weave in the right throughlane of traffic due to the lack of a third lane for entering and exiting traffic.
 Other on- and offramps effectively function as right-in/right-out interchanges, forcing vehicles to weave in and out of the exit lane.
 The speed limit on this stretch is 55 mph.

-From New Stanton to Breezewood, I-70 overlaps I-76 and the Pennsylvania Turnpike.
-This is one of only two tolled sections of I-70 (the other is in Kansas, where the portion of the Kansas Turnpike east of Topeka is signed I-70).
+Between New Stanton and Breezewood, I-70 runs concurrent with I-76 on the Pennsylvania Turnpike.
+This is one of only two tolled sections of I-70, the other being on the Kansas Turnpike between Topeka and Kansas City.

-Drivers on I-70 near Breezewood have to leave the freeway and travel a few blocks on US 30 past several traffic-lights before returning to the freeway.
+At Breezewood, I-70 leaves the Pennsylvania Turnpike, and travels over part of an old turnpike alignment to a trumpet interchange.
+Here, I-70 travels west for a few blocks on US 30 past several traffic-lights, before heading south on its own alignment.
 This stretch of I-70 is one of the few gaps on the Interstate Highway System.

-I-70 continues on almost due south to the Maryland border after leaving I-76 (Pennsylvania Turnpike) at Breezewood.
+I-70 continues on almost due south from Breezewood to the Maryland state line.
 This section is posted at 55 mph and is heavily patrolled.
-After the border, it meets I-68's eastern end and turns east toward Baltimore and Washington, D.C.
+After the border, it meets I-68's eastern end and turns east toward Baltimore and Washington DC.

 Maryland

 In Maryland, I-70 runs from the Pennsylvania state line near Hancock east across the central portion of the state toward Baltimore, following the route of the National Road, now known as US 40.
 It is a major east–west highway in the state, serving the cities of Hagerstown and Frederick and bypassing Ellicott City.
 East of Frederick, the route was originally designated Interstate 70N (I-70N).
-The highway serves Washington, D.C., via I-270, which was once designated Interstate 70S (I-70S) Uniquely, I-70 indirectly serves a branch of the Washington Metro at Shady Grove via I-370, which only connects to I-270.
+The highway serves Washington DC, via I-270, which was once designated Interstate 70S (I-70S).
+I-70 indirectly serves a branch of the Washington Metro at Shady Grove station via I-370, which only connects to I-270.

-I-70 was planned to end at I-95 in Baltimore, but due to local opposition, it was only built to Maryland Route 122 (MD 122).
+I-70 was planned to end at I-95 in Baltimore, but, due to local opposition, it was only built to MD 122.
+The section east of I-695 is now MD 570.